 - Get your pitches and scripts in front of execs and producers with the WGA Weekly Feature Memo.

 - Make sure your information on Find a Writer is accurate.
 If you click “edit” on your profile page (you must be logged in first), you can update your attributes, contact info, and a variety of privacy settings.
 You must opt in if you want to enable employers to email you.
-For questions contact Directory.
+For questions contact Online Services.

 - Ask fellow writers for manager and/or attorney referrals or contact Agency.